guidodizi/shrike/README.md

 [![license: MIT](https://img.shields.io/badge/License-MIT-purple.svg)](LICENSE)

-Compliant Machine Learning is the practice of training, validating and deploying machine learning models withou seeing the private data.
+Compliant Machine Learning is the practice of training, validating and deploying machine learning models without seeing the private data.
 It is needed in many enterprises to satsify the strict compliance and privacy guarantees that they provide to their customers.